tomconn/personal-blog/content/posts/How I passed the Istio Certified Associate/index.md

 - Ensure you understand the IstioOperator and customizing the components.

 Upgrading Istio (Canary, In-Place)
-- Practice Istio canary and in-place upgrades, I used my Mac to practice the upgrade using [Istio on Kind practice](http://github.com/tomconn/istio-on-kind).
+- Practice Istio canary and in-place upgrades, I used my Mac to practice the upgrades using [Istio on Kind](http://github.com/tomconn/istio-on-kind).

 ### Traffic Management – 35%